 This committee is an umbrella group of subcommittees all reaching out to the wider world.
 Two of the subcommittees are on hiatus at the moment, needing more people: Users and Usability Group and Technology and Skills Group.
 The publicity group has had some success (a snail mail letter is sent annually to all the publishers in Canada), but also needs a volunteer to continue.

 The most active subgroup of Outreach is The Inclusion, Diversity, and Equity (TIDE) Group.

 TIDE (The Inclusion, Diversity, and Equity Committee)

 TIDE was developed to help the Indexing Society of Canada / Société canadienne d’indexation (ISC/SCI) fully reflect the diversity of Canadian society and to be able to provide high quality indexes to diverse stakeholders outside the Society.

-TIDE Committee founded the Diversity in Canadian Publishing Bursary in 2019.
-The goal of the bursary is to encourage a diverse indexing environment by inspiring the development and participation of individuals who self-identify as belonging to an underrepresented and/or marginalized group.
+TIDE Committee founded the Diversity in Canadian Publishing Bursary for Indexers in 2019.
+The goal of the bursary is to create a diverse indexing environment by inspiring the participation of individuals who self-identify as belonging to an underrepresented or marginalized group.

-If you would like more information about this committee or the bursary, please go here:
+If you would like more information about this committee or the bursary, please go to the TIDE page.

-If you would join the committee or help us with the new Diversity in Canadian Publishing Bursary, please get in touch!
-Email TIDE@indexers.ca.
+Want to join the committee or help us with the Diversity in Canadian Publishing Bursary for Indexers?
+Get in touch by emailing TIDE@indexers.ca.

 Ad Hoc Committees